Croome's collection returns with a twist

 The entrance hall is the first room that you will encounter and it is here that three of the original eighteenth century hall chairs are displayed.

 Unlike most historic houses, Croome has shifted away from traditional ways of exhibiting historic pieces to capture visitors interest and curiosity in objects like never before.
-Artist Will Datson has created an eye-catching artistic installation - an entanglement of chairs to capture imagination.
+Artist Will Datson has created an eye-catching artistic installation - an entanglement of chairs to capture the imagination.
 Over 2.5 metres high, the piece is an innovative way of presenting these beautifully crafted items without erecting barriers.
-The additional seven chairs from the set will be displayed later in the year when the rest of the remaining collection returns.
+The chairs are exhibited in the entrance hall of the Court.

 " It was my task to display the original hall chairs in a new way.
 We all see chairs every day, and usually ignore them, so I’ve attempted to create something out-of-the-ordinary, dramatic and playful, that’s hard to ignore."